Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 integrity and ethical behaviour.
 The whistle blower or the complainant, under the said Policy, is entitled to direct

-policy are explained in the Report on Corporate Governance forming part of this Annual Report.
-The policy is also
+are explained in the Report on Corporate Governance forming part of this Annual Report.
+The policy is also available

 https://www.responsiveindustries.com/policies/.

-The Company has complied with the provisions of the constitution of the ‘Internal Committee’ as per the requirement
+The Company has complied with the provisions of the constitution of the ‘Internal Complaint Committee’ as per the

-of The Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 (“POSH
+requirement of the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013

-Act”).
-The Company has formed Internal Committee (IC) at factory and corporate offices.
-The Internal Committee
+(“POSH Act”).
+The Company has formed Internal Complaint Committee (ICC) at factory and corporate offices.
+The

 The disclosures as required under POSH Act are given below: